MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 We point this out to emphasize that if you intend to use a large dataset (such as the MOSES dataset), you need to have considerable disk space available.
 The sizes of these files can be reduced by specifying a larger *group_size* (default: 1000), but increasing the group size will also increase the time required for preprocessing while having a small effect on decreasing the training time.

 Training and Generation jobs using the above dataset generally require <10 GB GPU memory.
-A model can be fully trained on MOSES after c.a.
-5 days of training on a single GPU (using a batch size of 1000).
+A model can be fully trained on MOSES after around 5 days of training on a single GPU (using a batch size of 1000).

 When selecting a dataset to study, thus keep in mind that more structures in your dataset means 1) more disk space will be required to save processed dataset splits and 2) more computational time will be required for training.
 The number of structures should not have a significant effect on the RAM requirements of a job, as this can be controlled by the batch and block sizes used.
 However, the number of atom types present in the dataset will have an effect on the memory and disk space requirements of a job, as this is directly correlated to the sizes of the node and edge features tensors, as well as the sizes of the APDs.
 As such, you might not want to use the entire periodic table in your generative models.

-Finaly, as all molecules are padded up to the size of the largest graph in the dataset during Preprocessing jobs, if you have a dataset where most molecules have fewer nodes than *N*, and you have only a few structures where the number of nodes is >> *N*, a good strategy to reduce the computational requirements for this dataset would be to simply remove all molecules with a number of nodes > *N*.
+Finally, as all molecules are padded up to the size of the largest graph in the dataset during Preprocessing jobs, if you have a dataset where most molecules have fewer nodes than *N*, and you have only a few structures where the number of nodes is >>*N*, a good strategy to reduce the computational requirements for this dataset would be to simply remove all molecules with >*N* nodes.
 The same thing could be said for the atom types and formal charges.
 We recommend to only keep any "outliers" in a dataset if they are deemed essential.

-To summarize:
+To summarize,

 Increases disk space requirement:
 * more molecules in dataset